-This article will demonstrate two different ways of treading water, a popular style and then my personal style.
+This article will show two different styles of treading water, one popular style and then my personal style.

 Treading Water – Popular Style

-1) To scull water, you basically lift your arms sideways at shoulder level and then sweep your hands forward and backward against the water.
+1) To scull water, raise your arms sideways to shoulder height and then move your arms forward and back, pushing against the water with your hands.

-The pressure of your arms and hands against the water creates some vertical lift that keeps your body afloat.
+The pressure your arms and hands exert on the water creates some buoyancy that keeps your body afloat.

 2) The flutter kick also provides some lift that helps you to keep your body afloat.

 Treading Water – Personal Style

 I learned how to tread water as a child, and I don’t remember if we were given precise instructions on what we should do with our arms and hands.

 1) My arms are angled at about 90°, with my forearms horizontal and pointing forward, my palms turned downward and my elbows close to the body.

 2) Then, I make circles in the water with my hands.
 They move down and outward, then up and inward, then down and outward again, and so on.

 What I basically do is to push the water down with circular movements.

 3) My feet also do a circular kind of movement that is similar to the breaststroke kick.
 The initial position is with my knees bent and my feet in their natural resting position.

 4) Then I move my feet down and outward while they go in plantar flexion, then they move up and inward in dorsiflexion.

 So what I basically do is to push down the water with the inside of my lower leg and foot.

 Learning How to Tread Water – Popular Style

 To learn how to tread water using the popular style, you can practice the following exercises:

 2) Then grab a swimming noodle, place it around your back and under your armpits.
 Make sure the pool noodle provides enough buoyancy to keep you afloat.

 3) Supported by the swimming noodle, simultaneously scull the water with your arms and flutter kick with your legs.

 4) Practice these movements until they provide enough lift to keep you afloat in the water, even without a swimming noodle.